-Lastly, transgender people can be gay or straight just like anyone else.
+Lastly, transgender people can be gay, straight, pan, asexual, etc. just like anyone else.

 While I know most of you will respond to this letter with kindness and grace some of you may have objections—perhaps “religiously” or “morally,” to what is happening to me, please do not let me know.
 In the same way someone should not be hated or assumed to be evil, perverted, or otherwise dangerous because of any physiological or biological conditions they happen to be born with, I should not be either for having been born transgender.
 People born blind did not choose to be born blind, neither did I choose to be born transgender.
 You, of course, have a right to your opinion, but I would prefer not you not share any negative judgements with me.

 Please know to that I cannot reply to all the comments you leave here.
 I will do my best though.
 Feel free to message me for deeper conversations.
 I look forward to your kind words and support.
 If you reply negatively to this post I will delete your comments.
 I know the vast majority of you will reply with grace and love.

 I want to say how incredibly grateful and moved I am by Mandy’s amazing and remarkable acceptance, support, understanding, and love.
 She is my biggest ally.
 I am so blessed and lucky know such a wonderful person.
 Her compassion is off the charts fantastic.
 We can now share the same clothes. 🙂